chebfun/chebsite/docs/functions/chebmatrix/cellfun.md

 ---
-title: """cellfun"""
+title: "cellfun"
 layout: function-reference-item
-class_name: """chebmatrix"""
+class_name: "chebmatrix"
-function_name: """cellfun"""
+function_name: "cellfun"
-snippet: """Apply an operation to each block of a CHEBMATRIX."""
+snippet: "Apply an operation to each block of a CHEBMATRIX."
-qualifiers: """"""
+qualifiers: ""
-return_type: """A"""
+return_type: "A"
-arguments: """(A, op)"""
+arguments: "(A, op)"
 ---

- CELLFUN   Apply an operation to each block of a CHEBMATRIX.
+<pre class="help-text"> CELLFUN   Apply an operation to each block of a CHEBMATRIX.
     CELLFUN(A, OP) applies the operator OP to each of the blocks of
     A. If OP is not defined for one of the block entry types, then an error is thrown.